-- Lower the grid arms open/close control handle to unfold and open the arms for loading. - Extend the lift arm under the casualty vehicle being sure that all under carriage parts are cleared and that the front portion of the grid is in contact with both tires.
+1. Unfold and open the grid arms for loading.

+2. Extend the lift arm under the casualty vehicle being sure that all under carriage parts are cleared and that the front portion of the grid is in contact with both tires.
 Lower the grid fully to the ground.
+If using a remote hand controller, the underlift level stop assist system will stop the underlift travel at a preset position about 1-1/2" to 2" from the ground.